willxxy/ECG-Bench/README.md

 ### Hugging Face Dataset 5-Fold Stratified Splits

 On Hugging Face, we provide 5-fold datasets stratified by patient, with zero patient overlap between training and test.
-We have release the following so far:
+We have released the following so far:

 **250 Hz Sampling Rate**